Easy Piano Sheet Music - Get Started With These Hits on Your Piano!

 "River Flows in You" by Yiruma

 This piece by South Korean composer Yiruma is probably most famous for NOT being featured in the “Twilight” series.
 Fans proclaimed it the perfect piece for Edward to play to his love interest Bella.
-Apparently, Twilight producers were considering it, but in the end they settled for something else.
+Twilight producers were considering it.
+In the end, they settled for something else.
 But this did not stop Yiruma’s piece from climbing charts all over the world.
 To this day, it has remained a favorite for piano players.
-While the original piece sparkles like moonlight hitting the river surface, our easy version of "River Flows in You" glows like a ray of sun dancing on the waves.
+While the original more advanced arrangement sparkles like moonlight hitting the river surface, our easy version of "River Flows in You" glows like a ray of sun dancing on the waves.
 Try it!

 "Le Onde" by Ludovico Einaudi